Algarve’s Walking Trails: A Footstep into Paradise

 Via Algarviana: From Alcoutim to Cape St. Vincent

 This grand route is a passage through time.
 The 300-kilometer-long trail makes its way through rural Algarve, providing glimpses of timeless villages, ancient bridges, and old-world farms.
-And let’s not forget, the route is generously sprinkled with cafes providing an interesting assortment of local dishes, lest you need some calories to burn on the way!
+And let’s not forget, the route is generously sprinkled with cafes providing an exciting assortment of local dishes, lest you need some calories to burn on the way!

 Seven Hanging Valleys Trail: The Adored Coastal Path